JeePEG-57/DINA-IMAS/README.md

 * bohm_gbohm - Key to switch on (=1) or off (=0) Bohm-gyro-Bohm scaling
 * q_swth - Minimal q at axis when a sawtooth is triggered
 * pcchp_end - The level to which plasma density linearly decreases during 4 s after start of plasma current ramp-down phase.
 The resulting Greenwald ratio is kept during the rest of ramp-down.
-* ener_ext - When time>tt_dina, switch off internal energy transport calculations
+* ener_ext - When time - tt_dina, switch off internal energy transport calculations
-* dens_ext - When time>tt_dina, switch off internal density transport calculations
+* dens_ext - When time - tt_dina, switch off internal density transport calculations
-* ajb_ext - When time>tt_dina, switch off internal conductivity and bootstrap current calculations
+* ajb_ext - When time - tt_dina, switch off internal conductivity and bootstrap current calculations
 * grid_n - Amount of 1D grid points
 * grid_rho - rho value after which the 1D grid gradually increases density
 * grid_alpha - 1D grid compression factor in the boundary region